The McDonald Mansion Historical Ball will be on July 24, 2010.

 maintenance factors.
 A

-d on the exterior and powder coating on the interior finish, per the owner's request.
+painted finish was used on the exterior and powder coating on the interior finish, per the owner's request.
 The reason for not powder coating the exterior elements was, if you get a nick in the coating, it will lead to flaking and peeling.

 (brass hinges)

-after many years of use and exposure the powder coating will eventually gather moisture between the metal and the powder coating finish.
+Then after many years of use and exposure the powder coating will eventually gather moisture between the metal and the powder coating finish.
 Then you will have to remove the entire

 (main entrance gate) powder coating and site paint it anyway.
 Painting

-is an easier
+is an easier maintenance process.

-crevices, such as in this finials.
+Also, we wire filled the crevices, such as in this finials.
 This process fills in the tight areas where rain and moisture can sit and eventually create rust problems, such as staining and corrosion.

 We have researched and found some great stock and custom sources: Steptoe & Wife in Toronto Canada, and custom artistic iron workers with shops in California cities such as North San Juan (in the sierra Gold Country), Cloverdale, and Richmond.